-Net investment income, a primary component of plan additions, resulted in income of \$220 million for FY2017.
-The income represented an 11.22% return for the fiscal year ended June 30, 2017.
-In comparison, the FY2016 gain of \$21 million represented an investment return of 1.01%.
-Annual fluctuations within the broad investment markets are outside of the control of the System and are expected to fluctuate from year to year.
-The Board of Trustees has approved a diversified asset allocation that, over long periods of time, is expected to realize the assumed actuarial rate of investment return of 7.75%.
+Net investment income, a primary component of plan additions, resulted in income of \$198 million for fiscal year 2018, represented a 9.45% return for the fiscal year ended June 30, 2018.
+In comparison, the fiscal year 2017 gain of \$220 million represented an investment return of 11.22%.
+Annual fluctuations within the broad investment markets are outside the control of the System and are expected to fluctuate from year to year.
+The Board of Trustees has approved a diversified asset allocation that, over long periods of time, is expected to realize the assumed actuarial rate of investment return of 7.00%.